Jawny/Jawny/README.md

 ### Hi there 👋

 Some things About me:
-- Solutions Architect Intern at NVIDIA
+- Product Architect Intern at NVIDIA
 - Former DevOps Intern at Philips
 - Former SWE Intern at Excelar